AJ8GH/aok/y-24/src/main/resources/d19/README.md

 Adding up all of the ways the towels in this example could be arranged into the desired designs yields *16* (`2 + 1 + 4 + 6 + 1 + 2`).

 They'll let you into the onsen as soon as you have the list. *What do you get if you add up the number of different ways you could make each design?*

+Your puzzle answer was `692596560138745`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐